 That sounds like a recipe for some fun romcom shenanigans, except half the show isn’t about that at all.
-Akomi is curiously missing in half the episodes and instead we get Ponta and his club of friends, who all have basically the same personality and just sit around discussing random topics.
-It’s very dull and has nothing to do with the core premise of a girl trying to cover up the fact that her boyfriend is an idiot, so that’s 50% of the anime already wasted.
-The episodes that do focus on the couple are alright and got some fun moments, but it’s nothing too spectacular and never as good as other short romance anime you could be watching.
+Akomi is curiously missing in half the episodes and instead we get Ponta and his club of friends—who all have basically the same personality—just sit around discussing random topics.
+It’s very dull and has nothing to do with the core premise of a girl trying to cover up the fact that her boyfriend is an idiot.
+That’s 50% of the anime already wasted.
+The episodes that do focus on the couple are alright and got some fun moments, but it’s nothing too spectacular.
+It’s never as good as other short romance anime you could be watching instead.

 10 episodes (17 minutes)

 “Guardian Hearts” is a magical girl who protects Earth, whose true identity is that of high school girl Hina.
-When her classmate Kazuya Watari accidentally learns of her secret, a privilege reserved only for family members, Hina is forced to move in with him in order to not lose her powers.
-However, Kazuya already shares his home with a number of busty anime maidens, each of which is a villain that wants to defeat Guardian Hearts.
+When her classmate Kazuya Watari accidentally learns of her secret—a privilege reserved only for family members—Hina is forced to move in with him or lose her powers.
+However, Kazuya already shares his home with a number of busty anime maidens, all of whom turn out to be villains that want to defeat Guardian Hearts.

 Boredom set in quickly and persisted throughout the entire show.
 There was not a single moment where Guardian Hearts impressed or even surprised me, making it the worst anime in today’s selection by a long shot.

 10 episodes (13 minutes)